tanhuy998/context-js/README.md

 in class definition:

-use `@routingContext()` on class to annotate that the specific class is defining route inside
+Apply `@routingContext()` on class to annotate that the specific class is defining route inside

 ```js